mtkcnl/node-haxball/README.md

     - `clearBans()`: clears all bans. host-only.
     - `clearBan(id)`: clears the ban of a player(`id`). host-only.
     - `executeEvent(event, byId)`: executes any event inside this room. host-only.
+    - `executeEventWithTarget(event, targetId)`: if `targetId` is `null`; works the same as `executeEvent`, otherwise sends any event to a specific player with id `targetId`.
+CAUTION: It will probably cause "intentional" desync for most events. host-only.
     - `clearEvents()`: clears the event queue. can be useful when the game engine is stuck.
     - `setAvatar(avatar)`: sets the current player's client `avatar`.
     - `setPlayerAvatar(id, value, headless)`: sets the avatar of player(`id`) to `avatar`. `headless` is a boolean to determine whether the headless or client avatar is being set. host-only.